Education Health and Care Plans (including personal budgets)

 SEN and Disability Tribunal

 If you are unhappy with a decision not to issue an EHC plan, or with the special educational content or placement in the plan, you can make an appeal to the SEND Tribunal.
-The tribunal can make binding judgments regarding the educational aspects of an EHC Plan but there is a national trial starting in April 2018 to allow the tribunal to make non-binding judgments regarding the health and social care aspects.
+The tribunal can only make binding judgments regarding the educational aspects of an EHC Plan but there is a national trial starting in April 2018 to allow the tribunal to make non-binding judgments regarding the health and social care aspects.
 The Government has issued guidance about the national trial.
 Alternatively, you can find out more about the trial by visiting the SEND Pathfinder website or by reading this explanatory leaflet.

 Personal Education Budgets